djkean/djkean/README.md

 - Statistics collected and graphed

-In the near future, I look forward to sharing new projects and adventures.
+In the near future, I look forward to sharing new projects and adventures!

 Some new technologies I look forward to learning are:
 - TypeScript
 - Svelte
 - Tailwind